EOEPCA/send-notification-to-slack/helm/eoepca2slack/README.md

 # EOEPCA2Slack Helm Chart

-A Helm chart for deploying the EOEPCA Slack notification function to Kubernetes.
+A Helm chart for deploying the EOEPCA Slack notification function as a Knative Service.

 ## Description

-This chart deploys a single deployment of the EOEPCA Slack notification function, which receives CloudEvents and forwards them to Slack channels.
-The application is designed to run as a Knative function but can also be deployed as a standard Kubernetes deployment.
+This chart deploys a Knative Service for the EOEPCA Slack notification function, which receives CloudEvents and forwards them to Slack channels.
+The application runs as a serverless function with automatic scaling capabilities provided by Knative Serving.

 ## Prerequisites

 - Kubernetes 1.19+
 - Helm 3.2.0+
+- Knative Serving installed on the cluster

 ## Installation